+Lecture(s).
+PBL

-Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Work behaviour, job design, job satisfaction, emotional labour Faculty of Psychology and Neuroscience
+Attendance, Written exam

+Work behaviour, job design, job satisfaction, emotional labour, work-life interface Faculty of Psychology and Neuroscience

 Practical Training: The Future of Work - Part 1

 How can artificial intelligence (AI) help organisations operate efficiently in the 21st century?
 How will it affect organisations and their employees and customers?
 How does the introduction of robots change daily work?
 These are some of the key questions work and organisational psychologists are facing now and in the near future.
 In this practical, students will address these and related questions in small groups.
 Students will explore how organisations already use AI in practice and how this affects issues related to work and organisational psychology.
 They will describe such organisational practices and evaluate them considering the work and organisational psychology literature.